Mkdenno/color-flipper/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
- This project is a movers web application for that shows details about the services it offers, has information about the moving company, a portfolio section and a form that enables users to send their requests and concerns to Movers website.
+ This project is a color flipper application which when you click the button the color will change randomly
 ## Features
 As a user of the application,you will be able to :
 1. See a description of what the services offered by the moving company